openstack-archive/tripleo-heat-templates/README.rst

  * puppet: templates mostly driven by configuration with puppet.
 To use these templates you can use the overcloud-resource-registry-puppet.yaml.

- * os-apply-config: templates mostly driven by configuration w/ os-collect-config and bash based elements (which use the Heat os-apply-config group).
-                    These will soon be deprecated and are no longer part of the upstream CI testing efforts.

  * validation-scripts: validation scripts useful to all deployment configurations